vuejs/vue-loader/docs/en/start/spec.md

 ### Syntax Highlighting

 Currently there is syntax highlighting support for [Sublime Text](https://github.com/vuejs/vue-syntax-highlight), [Atom](https://atom.io/packages/language-vue), [Vim](https://github.com/posva/vim-vue), [Visual Studio Code](https://marketplace.visualstudio.com/items/liuji-jim.vue), [Brackets](https://github.com/pandao/brackets-vue), and [JetBrains products](https://plugins.jetbrains.com/plugin/8057) (WebStorm, PhpStorm, etc).
 Contributions for other editors/IDEs are highly appreciated!
-If you are not using any pre-processors in Vue components, you can also get by by treating `*.vue` files as HTML in your editor.
+If you are not using any pre-processors in Vue components, you can also get by treating `*.vue` files as HTML in your editor.

 ### Comments